 - Arc Number: Picard gets a message code 47 in the teaser; the number is repeated four times within a three minute period.

-- Badass Grandpa: The slug turns Admiral Quinn into this, as he beats the crap out of Riker, throws Geordi through a door, and Worf over a table, supposedly by inducing an adrenaline surge.
+- Badass Grandpa: The slug turns Admiral Quinn into this, as he beats the crap out of Riker, throws Geordi through a door, and Worf over a table, and resists a phaser attack from Crusher, supposedly by inducing an adrenaline surge.

-- Batman Gambit: The controlled Starfleet officers reveal they knew about the secret meeting.
+- Batman Gambit: The controlled Starfleet officers reveal they knew about the secret meeting (as one of them was there).
 They orchestrated events so that Picard would head to Earth and be in a position to be overtaken.

 - Beware the Nice Ones: Doctor Crusher just happens to have a phaser on hand to deal with Admiral Quinn, who has already taken down Riker, Geordi, and Worf.